Milford Track: History

 The native Māori people used the area for gathering and transporting valuable greenstone.
 They have legends about the area and the native species found in it.

 Coming in from the Milford end, Donald Sutherland and John Mackay were the first European explorers to see what are now known as Mackay Falls and Sutherland Falls, in 1880.
-From the Lake Te Anau end, Quintin McKinnon and a companion set out to find an overland route into Milford Sound and, in 1888, discovered was what is now named McKinnon Pass.
+From the Lake Te Anau end, Quintin McKinnon and a companion set out to find an overland route into Milford Sound and, in 1888, discovered what is now named McKinnon Pass.
 This led him to link up with Sutherland on the other side of the pass.

 McKinnon (also spelled Mckinnon and Mackinnon) was the first guide to take walkers from Lake Te Anau to Milford Sound.
 McKinnon began by guiding tours himself and expanded with a marketing campaign from there.
 Many parts of the Milford Track are named for McKinnon, including McKinnon Pass, the highest point of the track.
 He also cooked pompolona, a type of scone from which one of the guided trip huts takes its name."